Types of incorrect or fraudulent entry cases

 People will only be registered as nurses, midwives or nursing associates if they prove to us that they’re capable of safe and effective practice.
-This includes showing that they meet the good health and good character requirements.
+This includes showing that they meet our health and character requirements.

 When deciding if the entry is fraudulent or incorrect, decision makers aren’t looking at whether new information about the nurse, midwife or nursing associate’s health or character shows they would’ve been capable of safe and effective practice when they entered the register.
 That is a registration decision for the Registrar (or one of our Assistant Registrars who also make decisions on behalf of the Registrar) and isn’t relevant to whether the entry in the register was fraudulent or incorrect.

-In our process, decision makers are only assessing whether we were given wrong or misleading information about the health or character of that person when deciding whether they were capable of safe and effective practice, or whether any wrong information was provided with the deliberate intention to mislead the NMC.
+In our process, decision makers are only assessing if we were given wrong information about the health or character of that person when deciding whether they were capable of safe and effective practice, or whether any wrong information was provided with the deliberate intention to mislead the NMC.

 Non-payment of feeBack to top

 It's the professional responsibility of every nurse, midwife and nursing associate to ensure that they have paid the registration or renewal fee.
 If someone enters the register or stays on the register without paying the right fee, they would be incorrectly entered onto the register.
-If someone has deliberately misled the NMC about the payment of the fee was done by a deliberate fraud, then the entry is fraudulent.
+If someone has deliberately misled the NMC about the payment of the fee, then the entry is fraudulent.